Chat with us, powered by LiveChat

 In addiction, serotonin regulates the brain’s reward and pleasure pathways.
 Similar to dopamine, serotonin also plays a role in reinforcing addictive behaviors.
 However, unlike dopamine, which primarily affects the “reward” response of the brain, serotonin has a broader impact on various emotions and behaviors associated with addiction.

-Serotonin influences addiction by regulating impulsivity and decision-making.
+According to Müller, C. P.’s 2015 study, ‘The role of serotonin in drug use and addiction.’, serotonin influences addiction by regulating impulsivity and decision-making.
 Low levels of serotonin lead to impulsive behavior and poor decision-making skills, both of which contribute to developing an addiction.
-This is according to a study titled “The Role of Serotonin in Drug Use and Addiction,” authored by Christian P Muller (2015).

 What Role Does Gaba Play in Addiction?

 GABA helps regulate the brain’s reward system by counteracting the effects of excitatory neurotransmitters such as dopamine.
 Chronic drug disrupts this balance by either increasing or decreasing the levels of GABA in the brain.
-This can lead to an increased risk of addiction and relapse.
+This leads to an increased risk of addiction and relapse.

 Serotonin interacts with GABA in addiction processes but through different mechanisms.
 It influences mood, impulsivity, and emotional regulation, all of which are critical in addiction development and recovery.